 TIP 13- Educate yourself on what works for your shape, style and lifestyle-

-Whether that be researching your shape online, doing an online course it see what styles are best for you, or hiring a stylist, like myself, to help you figure out what not only what styles suit you but also what makes you feel confident, stylish and comfortable,
+Whether that be researching your shape online, doing an online course to see what styles are best for you, or hiring a stylist, like myself, to help you figure out what not only what styles suit you but also what makes you feel confident, stylish and comfortable,

 I can help you to change the way you spend your money on clothing each year, giving you tailored advice and suggestions not only for your current wardrobe needs but also for all clothing shopping going forward.
 My goal is to leave my clients confident and capable in making in the right choices, for themselves and also to help avoid more clothing wastage to make a positive impact on the environment.